 <div appAd></div>

-- Reusability: The directive can be reused across different components, simplifying your codebase.
+- Reusability: The directive is portable across components, simplifying templates.

 By following this tutorial, you can ensure a smoother and more compliant integration of Google Ads into your Angular Single Page Application.
 If you have any questions or face issues, feel free to leave a comment below!